Alexandre Millerand: Presidency and later years

 When Deschanel had to resign later in 1920 due to his mental disorder, Millerand emerged as a compromise candidate for President between the Bloc National and the remnants of the Bloc des gauches.
 Millerand appointed Georges Leygues, a politician with a long career of ministerial office, as Prime Minister and attempted to strengthen the executive powers of the Presidency.
 This move was resisted in the Chamber of Deputies and the French Senate, and Millerand was forced to appoint a stronger figure, Aristide Briand.
 Briand's appointment was welcomed by both left and right, although the Socialists and the left wing of the Radical Party did not join his government.

 However, Millerand dismissed Briand after just a year, and appointed the conservative republican Raymond Poincaré.

 Millerand was accused of favouring conservatives in spite of the traditional neutrality of French Presidents and the composition of the legislature.
 On 14 July 1922, Millerand escaped an assassination attempt by Gustave Bouvet, a young French anarchist.
-Two years later, Millerand resigned in the face of growing conflict between the elected legislature and the office of the President, following the victory of the Cartel des Gauches.
-Gaston Doumergue, who was the president of the Senate at the time, was chosen to replace Millerand.
+Two years later, on 11 June 1924, Millerand resigned in the face of growing conflict between the elected legislature and the office of the President, following the victory of the Cartel des Gauches.
+Gaston Doumergue, who was the president of the Senate at the time, was chosen on 13 June to replace Millerand.

 Millerand died in 1943 at Versailles, and was interred in the Passy Cemetery.
 He was awarded Serbian Order of Karađorđe's Star.